CBT & EDMR

 In the last 20 years I have worked with a diverse range of mental health problems with individuals and groups.
 I am particularly interested in helping people to understand how mental health problems develop, how they are maintained and most importantly, how they can be overcome.

-I currently work for the NHS in a Primary Care setting working with adults, and with students at a local college, providing assessments and treatment for common mental health difficulties.
-Alongside this I supervise Trainee CBT therapists on the High Intensity Psychological Interventions (HIPI) course at the University of Sheffield.
-I am trained in Cognitive Behavioural Analysis System of Psychotherapy (CBASP) which is specifically developed for treating persistent depression and completing training in Eye Movement Desensitisation Resprocessing (EMDR).
+I have worked within an NHS Primary Care setting since 2010, providing assessment and treatment for common mental health difficulties for adults, and with students at a local college.
+I undertake regular clinical supervision and Continuing Professional Development (CPD) which ensures I develop and further my skills in line with evidence based research.
+I am a lecturer and supervisor of Trainee Cognitive Behavioural Therapists on the High Intensity Psychological Interventions (HIPI) course at the University of Sheffield.
+I am trained in Eye Movement Desensitisation Reprocessing (EMDR) and Cognitive Behavioural Analysis System of Psychotherapy (CBASP) which is specifically developed for treating persistent depression.

 I have had the pleasure of working with people from different backgrounds and aim to support them to increase confidence and attain recovery, through the use of evidence based treatment and an open, honest and safe therapeutic alliance.